ncsa/Delta_doc/docs/source/user_guide/ood/shell.rst

    #.
 Enter your **NCSA password** in the terminal interface prompt and hit **enter/return**.

       .. note::
-         The terminal will *not* show your password (or placeholder symbols such as asterisks [*]) as you type it.
+         The terminal will *not* show your password (or placeholder symbols such as asterisks [*]) as you type.

       ..  figure:: ../images/accessing/Delta_OOD_terminal.png
           :alt: Terminal with a command prompt that ends in "csteffen@dt-login's password:"

    #.
 Complete the Duo two-factor authentication by either:

-      a.
-Entering **1** and accepting the Duo push notification on your phone OR
+      - Entering **1** and accepting the Duo push notification on your phone

+        OR

-      b.
-Opening the Duo app on your phone and entering the NCSA passcode into the terminal prompt.
+      - Opening the Duo app on your phone and entering the NCSA passcode into the terminal prompt.

 |